Rules & Requirements —

 Clause 9: Performance Evaluation

-Clause 9 requires ongoing monitoring, measurement, analysis, and evaluation of ISMS performance, including:
+Clause 9 requires ongoing monitoring, measurement, analysis, and evaluation of how well the ISMS is actually working, through two specific mechanisms:

 Clause 10: Improvement